jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Medusa.md

 RacialMods: +4 Perception
 Languages: Common
 SQ:
+SpecialAbilities:
+  All-Around Vision (Ex): >
-SpecialAbilities: All-Around Vision (Ex) A medusa's snake-hair allows her to see in all directions.
+    A medusa's snake-hair allows her to see in all directions.
 Medusas gain a +4 racial bonus to Perception checks and cannot be flanked.
   Petrifying Gaze (Su): >
     Turn to stone permanently, 30 feet, Fortitude DC 16 negates.
 The save DC is Charisma-based.
   Poison (Ex): >